MaastrichtU-IDS/jupyterlab/lmod/README.md

 > See also ODH easybuilds: https://github.com/guimou/odh-easyconfigs

-### Build the easybuild-data image

-After you added new EasyConfigs to the `./easybuild/easybuild-data` folder you can build the docker image with the new modules, and publish it:
+After you added new EasyConfigs to the `./easybuild/easybuild-data` folder you can build the `easybuild-data` docker image with the new modules, and publish it:

 ```bash
 cd easybuild